Statistical screening workspace

 About this project

-This is an independent civic-data app for reviewing Wisconsin 2024 election results county-by-county and ward-by-ward, then comparing presidential baselines across 2012, 2016, 2020, and 2024 using public records and clearly labeled screening calculations.
+This is an independent civic-data app for reviewing 2024 presidential election results by state, county, and local reporting unit where official source rows are loaded, then comparing historical baselines where public records support them.

-Maps certified county presidential results, shows official WEC ward-level graph patterns, compares major cities with the rest of their counties, and tracks which turnout denominator sources have been imported.
+Maps certified presidential results, shows review graphs where same-grain comparison rows are available, and tracks which turnout denominator sources have been imported.
 A historical tab helps distinguish patterns that were already visible in earlier presidential elections.
-An educational audit-coverage simulator illustrates how hypothetical concentrated discrepancies interact with a random reporting-unit sample.
+The Wisconsin audit-coverage simulator remains as a state-specific educational model based on Wisconsin public materials.

 Statistical review flags are not proof of tampering.
 They mark places where the numbers deserve follow-up with official records, ballot audits, or written explanations from election officials.